kenjyoung/MinAtar/README.md

 ```bash
 python human_play.py -g <game>
 ```
 Use the arrow keys to move and space bar to fire.
-Also press q to quit and r to reset.
+Also, press q to quit and r to reset.

 Also included in the examples directory are example implementations of DQN (dqn.py) and online actor-critic with eligibility traces (AC_lambda.py).